mveillon/lisser/README.md

 # CLI Usage

-Once installation is complete, you run the code with the following commands: `> python3 main.py`.
+Once installation is complete, you run the code with the following commands: `> python3 main.py cli`.

-Or if you have `make` installed, you can also run `> make run`.
+Or if you have `make` installed, you can also run `> make cli`.

 This will analyze one year of data.
 By default, this will be the year of the current local time, but this can be changed with the `-y {year}` or `--year={year}` option.